RonenNess/Unity-2d-pathfinding/README.md

 # Unity-2d-pathfinding
-A very simple 2d tile-based pathfinding for unity, with penalty supported
+A very simple 2d tile-based pathfinding for unity, with tiles price supported.

 ## About